COURSES

 - Evaluate and interpret the quality of remote sensing products by performing accuracy assessments and validation analyses.

-Teaching format
+Teaching method(s)

-Synchronous online lecture with practical group work
+synchronous online lecture with practical group work

-Assessment
+Assessment method(s)

 Form of assessment: E-Exam of 90 min duration